 Ginger Bug Starter

-The ginger bug starter is easy to make in your own home.
-It’s the simplest way to make a probiotic sparkling beverage.
-Unlike kombucha, jun and water kefir, all you need to get started is ginger root!
+Ginger bug starter is easy to make and brew with.
+Unlike kombucha, all you need to get started is sugar and ginger root!

 - Prep Time: 15 minutes